October 3, 2015 – September 4, 2016

 Around 2003, Benson became enchanted by seeing the flash from a single strand of double-sided mirrors hanging on a filament.
 "I immediately imagined the possibilities."
 He quickly transformed his front lawn into a shimmering display at grand scale of his handmade "flashies."

-Berger learned to knit while still a young child, and was soon a knitting prodigy.
+Deborah Berger was born with autism in New Jersey in 1956.
+As a young child, she learned needlework, and was soon a prodigy.
 Before she was ten, she was able to create not only all her own clothing, but toys, games, and complex sculptural forms from yarn.

 Calvin and Ruby Black began building the Possum Trot Shop and Fantasy Doll Show in 1954 as an attraction to lure tourists off the main highways and to their small rock shop in Possum Trot, California, in the Mojave Desert.
 Possum Trot fast became the couple's artistic obsession.